vdhamer/Photo-Club-Hub/.github/README.md

 - **Optional** fields (that are ignored)
     - the `level2URL` field can be included, but it's value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
 - **Optional** fields (that are used)
     - a club's `wikipedia`, `fotobondNumber`, `coordinates`, `website`, and `localizedRemarks` fields overrule the corresponding `root.level1.json` fields if needed.
       This allows a club to _correct_ the centrally-provided information with club-provided information.
       Note that not all these optional fields are shown in the example: see the Level 1 documentation for more details.
     - `maintainerEmail` is who to contact who to reach out to if there are issues with this file.
 It might be the club's admin, secretary or another member entirely.</p>
     - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
     - `infixName` will often be empty.
 It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst" in the _Photographers_ screen.
         - An omitted "infixName" is interpreted as "infixName" = "".
     - the `level3URL` field allows the app to find the Level 3 information with the selected images for this member.</p>
     - the `roles` field indicates whether a member fullfills a role as a club officer (e.g. chairman).
       If a given `role` is not mentioned, a default value of `false` is assumed.
       Many `members` have an empty or even absent `roles` section.
 Some `members` may have multiple roles (e.g., `secretary` and `admin`).
     - the `status` entries indicate a member's status in the club.
 If a given `status` is not mentioned, a default value of `false` is assumed.
       Many `members` have an empty or even absent `status` section.
 Some `members` may have multiple special statuses (e.g., `former` and `honorary`).
     - `isFormerMember` can be set to true if the person left the club and the club wants to keep that member's Portfolio visible.
       The user interface will state `former member` where applicable.
       By default (see Preferences) former members are shown.
 When shown, users see "Former member of <clubname>".
       The user interface can generate text for more complex cases like "Former honorary member of <clubname>".
     - `isDeceased` is a special variant of `isFormerMember`.
       If deceased members are not removed from the level2.json list, this allows the user interface to indicate this.
       By default (see Preferences) former and deceased members are not shown.
-When shown, users see "Deceased, former member of <club>" and the text is shown in a different color.
+      When shown, users see "Deceased former member of <club>" and the text is shown in a different color.
     - `isHonaryMember` can be used if the person is no longer an active member, but is still treated as a member (e.g., after retiring) because of past achievements.
 Most clubs won't need this feature.
     - `isMentor` is for coaches who coach or previously (`isFormerMember` to `true`) coached the club.
       They can have a Portfolio (e.g. with pictures of them or pictures of their own work).
     - `isProspectiveMember` is a possible future member who is currently participating in some of the club activities, but isn't formally a member yet.
 Most clubs won't need this feature.
     - `birthday` can be the full date of birth but currently only the month and date are shown in the user interface.
 So you can provide a dummy year (like `9999`) if that is preferred.
     - `website` is a personal photography-related website.
 If the website URL is available, the app provides a link to it.